subquery/subql-solana/docs/tutorials_examples/module-1.md

+# Module 1: Getting started

+Welcome to these series of learning modules designed to give new developers with some programming experience the ability to create SubQuery projects.
+This module introduces the pre-requisites developers need to get started along with getting a very simple Hello World up and running locally with Docker, as well has the same project hosted in SubQuery Projects.

+## 1.1 - Pre-requisites

+For this section, please see the pre-requisite section of the quick start guide [here](https://doc.subquery.network/quickstart/helloworld-localhost/#pre-requisites)

+## 1.2 - Hello World with Docker

+For this section, please see the [Hello World (localhost + Docker)](https://doc.subquery.network/quickstart/helloworld-localhost/)

-# Hello World (SubQuery hosted)
+## 1.3 - Hello World with SubQuery Projects

-The aim of this quick start is to show how you can get the default starter project running in SubQuery Projects (our managed service) in a few easy steps.
+The aim of this lesson is to show how you can get the default starter project running in SubQuery Projects (our managed service) in a few easy steps.

-We will take the simple starter project (and everything we've learned thus far) but instead of running it locally within Docker, we'll take advantage of SubQuery's managed hosting infrastructure.
-In other words, we let SubQuery do all the heavy lifting, running and managing production infrastructure.
+We will take the simple starter project but instead of running it locally within Docker, we'll take advantage of SubQuery's managed hosting infrastructure.

-## Learning objectives
+### Learning objectives

 At the end of this quick start, you should:

 - understand the required pre-requisites
 - be able host a project in [SubQuery Projects](https://project.subquery.network/)
-- run a simple query to get the block height of the Polkadot mainnet using the playground
+- run a simple query to get the block height of Polkadot mainnet using the playground
 - run a simple GET query to get the block height of the Polkadot mainnet using cURL

-## Intended audience

-This guide is geared towards new developers who have some development experience and are interested in learning more about SubQuery.

-## Video guide
+### Video guide

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/b-ba8-zPOoo" frameborder="0" allowfullscreen="true"></iframe>
 </figure>

-## Pre-requisites
+### Pre-requisites

 You will need:

 - a GitHub account

-## 1. Create your project
+### Create your project

 Let's create a project called subql_hellowworld and run the obligatory install, codegen and build with your favourite package manager.